Faizan-Khan1401700/Electronics-Sales-Analysis/README.md

 ### Data Sources
-Sales Data: The primary dataset used for this analysis is the 'Sales_Data.csv" file, containing detailed information about each sales made by the company.
+Sales Data: The primary dataset used for this analysis is the 'Sales_ExcelData.csv" file, containing detailed information about each sales made by the company.

 ### Tools Used